beejjorgensen/cs344_curriculum/week08/project-8.md

         move cur to next node
 ```

-Note that wehn you add the next node's size to this node's, you have to
+Note that when you add the next node's size to this node's, you have to
 add the next node's size PLUS the padded size of the `struct block` that
 goes with it.
 The whole region (the `struct` and the user data) is
 going to be added to the existing free node.